arx/ArxLibertatis/README.md

 ## Cross compiling

-To build the windows version on linux (with the optional D3D, DSound and DInput backends) use winelib or mingw32.
+To build the windows version on linux (with the optional D3D, DSound and DInput backends) use winelib or mingw32 by specifying the appropriate toolchain file.

+Always remove the cmake cache and object files when switching toolchains: `make clean && rm CMakeCache.txt`

 ### Winelib

 For a winelib build pass `-DCMAKE_TOOLCHAIN_FILE=cmake/wine-toolchain.cmake` to cmake.
-Make sure your default wineprefix (~/.wine)  is up to date or running cmake might fail!
+Make sure your default WINEPREFIX (~/.wine)  is up to date or running cmake might fail!
 Using wine will automatically disable ARX_USE_OPENGL and ARX_USE_SDL.

 ### MinGW32